Success Story of Delberin Ali

 Arriving in Switzerland: Translating and cooking.

 When Delberin came to Switzerland, he was housed in camps for Asylum seekers.
 There he soon became a frequent translator again.
 Even the police often asked him for help.
 He soon gained their trust, and they gave him a key to the office at the camp and asked him out to have coffee with them.
-“Until now, I have been translated for people.
+“Until now, I have been translating for people.
 If I can’t go by myself, I send someone else”, he says proudly.

 Delberin has five brothers and two sisters.
 He came to Switzerland with two of his brothers.
 He lives with one of them, the other lives only five minutes away from him.
 His uncle and cousins are his neighbors.
 Delberin loves to cook, it’s always been a hobby for him.
 He invites his relatives and neighbors over to eat at his place.
 “I want to share it with others, when I cook something delicious”, he says with a generous smile.